skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 You have proven ability to create outcome oriented roadmaps inclusive of learning milestones, each achieved by experimentation.
 You have experience planning for all types of products at different stages of software development.
 You can define strategy in a very ambiguous environment for the short term and long term.

 ##### Product execution
+Your product meets or exceeds user, business, and technical expectations.
 You have proven ability to ship features for multiple types of products.
 You’re comfortable making prioritization decisions in the face of many competing priorities.
 You can seamlessly cater your backlog management process to the situation at hand.
 You’re able to create structure on a team in the absence of none.

 ##### Human-centered design
 Your solutions prioritize user value in addition to business or stakeholder needs.
 You plan for future user interviews and outline learning objectives on your own.
 You can direct the research team on what to focus on or do next.
 You’re able to measure user value at all stages of the software development life cycle.